Teleroboxer: Reception

 IGN AU's Patrick Kolan called it an evolution of Punch-Out!!, commenting that it felt like a spiritual successor to it as well.
 He called it a tough game, feeling that the only thing that made it playable was that players could save their progress.
 While he also found it to be rushed in some areas, he called it "fun and bitterly hard."
 He would also call it one of the few decent games on the platform and noted that the use of two d-pads gave it increased dimension in an interesting way.
 Allgame's Scott Alan Marriott called it a title with a lot of promise that ended up a disappointment.
 He criticized its controls in conjunction with the high speed of the computer-controlled enemies for making it far too difficult, while noting the sound and visuals as the high points of the game.
-Nintendo Life's Dave Frear also called it disappointing, though commenting that it gets very easy after players learn the game.
-Retro Gamer's Stuart Hunt praised its use of the two d-pads and the use of 3D.
+Nintendo Lifes Dave Frear also called it disappointing, though commenting that it gets very easy after players learn the game.
+Retro Gamers Stuart Hunt praised its use of the two d-pads and the use of 3D.

 GameFans two reviewers gave it above average reviews; the first said that he could live without it, stating that fans of the Punch-Out!! series might enjoy it, but the controls were too complicated and the pace too fast for him.
 The other reviewer called it the second worst launch game for the platform, echoing the first reviewer's complaints.
 She gave praise to its visuals, however.
 GamePros "Slo Mo" called the challenge "no-nonsense" and the fighters imaginative, while finding the visuals to be among the best on the system.
 Next Generation called it a "high-tech" remake of Punch-Out!! for the NES, commenting that its 3D effects were limited.
 However, they felt that the visual quality was very high compared to other titles on the platform.
 Nintendo Magazine felt that Teleroboxer before release was the weakest of the titles they saw.
 Tips & Tricks gave it a rarity rating of two out of 10.
 Official Nintendo Magazine noted it as the most common Virtual Boy game.